How often should I check my smoke detector?

 How do I make a donation to the Department?

-Voluntary donations to the Maitland Fire Department have resulted in many benefits over past years and are much appreciated by officials.
-If you would like to make such a donation, please contact Fire Administration by calling (407) 539-6229.
+Voluntary donations to the Maitland Fire Rescue Department have resulted in many benefits over past years and are much appreciated by officials.
+If you would like to make such a donation, please contact Fire Administration at (407) 539-6229.

 I'm interested in a career as a firefighter/paramedic.
 Can I ride along with you for the day?

 The Maitland Fire Department is has a program where interested persons can come and see how we work through facility tours and talks.
-We also encourage such persons to ride along with us.
+We also encourage such persons interested in a firefighter/paramedic career to ride along with us.
 Interested persons should contact Fire Administration at MFD@itsmymaitland.com for a Ride Along Application Packet.
+There is a fee of $24 for a background check.

 Why did another agency respond to my 9-1-1 call?